helenyaben/dtu_mlops_project/final_report/README.md

    1. `data/`: The script `make_dataset.py` in charge of preprocessing the raw data was placed in this folder.
 Any other scripts aimed at processing the data would also be placed here.
    2. `models/`: The script `model.py` containing the backbone of the model, and the scripts `train_model.py` and `predict_model.py` used for training and predicting were placed in this folder.
    3. Folders `features/` and `visualization/` where removed.
-4. `tests/`: This folder contains test scripts used by the `pytest`.
+4. `tests/`: This folder was added to the original structure and contains test scripts used by the `pytest`.
-5. Folders `reports/`, `notebooks/`, `docs/`, and `references/` were removed.
+5. `app/`: This folder contains the code of the FastAPI app for cloud deployment of our model.
-6. Folder `final_report/` was added, which contains the final report of the project.
+6. Folders `reports/`, `notebooks/`, `docs/`, and `references/` were removed.
+Folder `final_report/` was added, which contains the final report of the project.
-7. Folder `.dvc/` was added, which contains the configuration of the data repository.
+8. Folder `.dvc/` was added, which contains the configuration of the data repository.

 ### Question 6 (Ania)